andreas-kaae/masterThesis/README.md

 The structure of the repository is structured similarly to the sections of the thesis report with the addition of other folders.

-- data - all datafiles used throughout the thesis.
+- `data` - folder containing all datafiles used throughout the thesis.
-- data_construction - notebooks used to download, filter and construct the data used through out the thesis.
+- `data_construction` - folder containing notebooks used to download, filter and construct the data used through out the thesis.
-- dataExploration - notebooks used to contruct results and plots for the "Dataset" section.
+- `dataExploration`- folder containing notebooks used to contruct results and plots for the "Dataset" section.
-- methodology - notebooks used to construct results, features and plot for the "Methodology" section.
+- `methodology` - folder containing notebooks used to construct results, features and plot for the "Methodology" section.
-- results - notebooks used to construct results and plot for the "Results" section.
+- `results` - folder containing notebooks used to construct results and plot for the "Results" section.